wltsmrz/nimler/docs/timeslice.md

 # Cooperating with Erlang scheduler

-NIFs should perform some unit of work quickly and return as soon as possible.
+NIFs should return as soon as possible.
 The threshold for not-quick is around 1ms--although in reality this figure is dynamic.
 Erlang supports NIFs that take longer to execute--"dirty" NIFs--in multiple ways.

-## Explicitly identifying NIFs as dirty
+## Identifying NIFs as dirty

 If a NIF identifies as dirty, Erlang will schedule it separately from normal NIFs.
-This is somewhat consequential, so [the documentation](http://erlang.org/doc/man/erl_nif.html) should be consulted.
-In nimler, dirty functions are passed as in the following example.
+In nimler, dirty functions are specified as in the following example:

 ```nim
 import nimler